appserver-io/appserver/get-started/psrs.md

 ### Application specific `PSRs`

-Applications specific `PSRs` describe all interfaces a developers needs to build a application that runs on `appserver.io` and uses `Server-Side component types` like `Servlets`, `Session` or `Message Driven` beans.
+Application specific `PSRs` describe all interfaces a developer needs to build a application that runs on `appserver.io` and uses `Server-Side component types` like `Servlets`, `Session` or `Message Driven` beans.

 * [servlet](https://github.com/appserver-io-psr/servlet)
 * [epb](https://github.com/appserver-io-psr/epb)